Safeguarding Policy

 Please provide a brief description of the allegation/concerns:

 Use this space to clarify basic information.
 Record factual details about what was said.
-Include:
+Include: • Date, time, location of incidents

 • People involved